Anoncoin/anoncoin/docker/README.md

 If you don't have a anoncoin.conf yet, the entrypoint.sh will make one for you with a random password.

-$ `docker run --name anonnode -v confandblockchainOnHostPath:/home/anoncoin/.anoncoin -p 9376:9376 -p 9377:9377 -d anoncoin`
+$ `docker run --name anonnode -v confandblockchainOnHostPath:/home/anoncoin/.anoncoin -p 9376:9376 -p 9377:9377 -d meeh/anoncoin`

 **Options**